stephengold/jme3-utilities/README.md

 sgold's jMonkeyEngine projects, which might prove useful in similar projects.
 It contains 10 sub-projects:

- 1. heart: the "jme3-utilities-heart" library of core classes
+ 1. heart: the `jme3-utilities-heart` library of core classes
- 2. SkyControl: the "SkyControl" library for sky simulation
+ 2. SkyControl: the `SkyControl` library for sky simulation
- 3. moon-ccbysa: assets for a realistic Moon in SkyControl
+ 3. moon-ccbysa: assets for a realistic Moon in `SkyControl`
- 4. debug: the "jme3-utilities-debug" library of debugging aids
+ 4. debug: the `jme3-utilities-debug` library of debugging aids
  5. tests: demos, examples, and test software
- 6. textures: generate textures used by jme3-utilities-debug and SkyControl
+ 6. textures: generate textures used by `jme3-utilities-debug` and `SkyControl`
- 7. ui: the "jme3-utilities-ui" library for building user interfaces
+ 7. ui: the `jme3-utilities-ui` library for building user interfaces
- 8. nifty: the "jme3-utilities-nifty" library for using NiftyGUI user interfaces with jMonkeyEngine
+ 8. nifty: the `jme3-utilities-nifty` library for using NiftyGUI user interfaces with jMonkeyEngine
- 9. wes: the "Wes" library for animation editing and retargeting
+ 9. wes: the `Wes` library for animation editing and retargeting
- 10. x: the "jme3-utilities-x" library of experimental software
+ 10. x: the `jme3-utilities-x` library of experimental software

-The "Minie" library, formerly a sub-project, is now a separate project at [GitHub](https://github.com/stephengold/Minie).
+The `Minie` library, formerly a sub-project, is now a separate project at [GitHub](https://github.com/stephengold/Minie).

 Summary of SkyControl features: